RosettaCommons/documentation/rosetta_basics/fragment-file.md

 92-94  -- fragment number (unused)
 ```

-Everything after omega is ignored/discarded in modern Rosetta runs.
+Everything after omega is ignored/discarded in modern Rosetta runs, and may not even be present in all version of the fragment file.

 Make Fragments
 ==============